Relationship Issues Therapy in Port Coquitlam

 Imagine…

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

-Q: Can therapy help me get over my ex?
+Will counselling actually help me get over my ex?

-Q: How can I find a therapist who understands relationship challenges women face?
+How can I find a therapist who understands relationship challenges women face?

-A: Look for therapists who work with women and understand the extra pressure women feel in relationships.
+Look for therapists who work with women and understand the extra pressure women feel in relationships.
 It's also helpful to find someone who gets your background and family culture around dating and relationships.
 Therapists like Zahra Lakhdhir and Suki O'Huallachain create a safe space where you can talk about your relationship struggles without feeling judged.